-This section describes the Trust's significant accounting policies that relate to the financial statements and notes of the accounts.
-This section also details new accounting standards, amendments and interpretations, and whether they are effective in 2024 or later years.
+This section describes the Trust's material accounting policies that relate to the financial statements and notes of the accounts.
+This section also details new accounting standards, amendments and interpretations, and whether they are effective in 2025 or later years.
 We explain how these changes are expected to impact the financial position and performance of the Trust.

-1 Trust Information
+1 Trust information